aerogo/aero/README.src.md

 ## Features

 - Makes it easy to reach top scores in [Lighthouse](https://developers.google.com/web/tools/lighthouse/), [PageSpeed](https://developers.google.com/speed/pagespeed/insights/) and [Mozilla Observatory](https://observatory.mozilla.org/)
-- Optimized for high latency environments (mobile networks)
+- Optimized for low latency
+- Best practices are enabled by default
 - Has a strict content security policy
 - Calculates E-Tags out of the box
 - Saves you a lot of bandwidth using browser cache validation
 - Finishes ongoing requests on a server shutdown
-- Automatic HTTP/2 push of configured resources
+- Lets you push resources via HTTP/2
 - Supports session data with custom stores
-- Allows pushing live data to the client via SSE
+- Allows sending live data to the client via SSE
 - Provides http and https listener
 - Shows response time and size for your routes
 - Can run standalone without `nginx` babysitting it